iadvize/iadvize-ios-sdk/README.md

 The `externalId` is a unique identifier you can provide to identify your connected user across sessions and devices.
 It should not contain any private information (should not be an email, a phone number, a name...) of the user and should be opaque and unforgeable (e.g. a dynamic UUID).
 If your user isn’t logged-in you can pass a void value for this parameter (`nil` in Swift).

+The `ruleId` allow to target visitors proactively or reactively, based on their browsing behaviour, their profile or their business criteria (e.g. basket amount, scoring, etc).
+Ask your iAdvize Admin to give you this identifier.

 Once the iAdvize Conversation SDK is successfully activated, you should see a message like this in the IDE console:

 ```